Agenda

 Liberty Hall

-Panel on Economic, Legal, and Health Benefits and Risk of Cannabis Legalization
+Panel Discussion on Economic, Legal, and Health Benefits and Risk of Cannabis Legalization

 Professor of Psychology and Pediatrics and Division Chief of Child Health Services Research